apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 An **actor run** is deleted along with its default storages (key-value store, dataset, request queue) after a data retention period which is based on your [subscription plan](https://apify.com/pricing).

-An **actor build** is deleted only when is not tagged and it has not been used for more than 90 days.
+An **actor build** is deleted only when it is not tagged and has not been used for over 90 days.

 ## Sharing

 You can share your actor runs with other Apify users via the [access rights](../../access_rights/index.md) system.